Resource efficiency and circularity

 Saab recognises that circularity and resource efficiency are key to meeting many global challenges such as climate change, scarcity of materials, and waste prevention and management, to name a few.
 At the same time Saab see circularity as key to meeting the needs of our customers and to long-term profitability.

-Saab reports water risks and consumption data to CDP, and, in 2021, we received our first CDP Water rating, a score of B. You can find the CDP reports here.
+Saab reports water risks and consumption data to CDP, and at the latest reporting for 2023 Saab received a score of A-.

 The long lifecycles of Saab's products and the already commonplace approach to upgrading existing equipment means that the end of life of most products occurs decades after production.